-On October 23rd angry farmers descended on Marlborough, Wiltshire.
+Angry farmers descended on Marlborough, Wiltshire.
 The market town is part of Conservative MP Danny Kruger’s constituency, who has repeatedly voted against enshrining standards in the Agriculture Bill.

 Danny Kruger’s mother, Great British Bake-Off’s Prue Leith, has spoken out about the need to protect food standards, and has now reportedly left the party her son represents over it.